 In Dad’s last days, he wondered if you would be able to live alone.
 We wondered too.
 With Tamie and Mik’s occasional help, you have been able to remain in your wonderful lake home and be relatively independent.
 It’s hard to believe that 10 years has passed.
 However, these past five years we have seen a slow progression of your abilities and personality.
 The past two years, even more difficulties.
 We have been gently trying to tell you here and there, that dementia is changing you.
 You are not like you use to be.
 This is not something that is easy to say to a loved one and I am so sad to hurt your feelings.

 Over a year ago, your doctor indicated that you should not be living alone.
 We know this upset you, but she was being truthful.
 Her concern was your safety.
 Tamie and I decided that we would see how it goes, take it month by month.
 You are a strong and determined woman and we love you dearly.
 But the truth is, because of your dementia, it is not good for you to be living alone any longer.
 The truth is, it is time for you to live where you have some assistance with your daily activities.
-We know that you can meet this challenge just like the changes you had to accept when Dad died, when Brena died, and when Ken died.
+We know that you can meet this challenge, just like the changes you had to accept when Dad, Brenna and Ken died.
 You can get thru this transition also.

 Leaving your lake home, I suppose is like a death.
 It’s leaving/losing something that is familiar, that is beautiful, that brings comfort, that holds many memories, that brings warmth, it feels like where you belong.
 It’s home.
 We feel that way too and we know that it is even harder for you.
 As you know, with every ending there is a new beginning.
 After some time of adjustment, we think your new place will begin to feel like home.